Skip to main content

 Exterior view of the former Bullock's department store at Vallco Shopping Mall in Cupertino, California, photographed before demolition.

-Former Bullock's at Vallco Shopping Mall in Cupertino, later rebranded as Emporium-Capwell, then Macy’s before being demolished in the 2010s.
+Former Bullock's at Vallco Mall in Cupertino, later rebranded as Emporium-Capwell, then Macy’s before being demolished in the 2010s.

 San Francisco